cookpate/aws-greengrass-sdk-lite/README.md

-# AWS Greengrass SDK Lite
+# AWS Greengrass Component SDK

-The `aws-greengrass-sdk-lite` provides an API for making AWS IoT Greengrass IPC calls with a small footprint.
-It enables Greengrass components to interact with the Greengrass Nucleus (Lite or Classic) with less binary overhead and also supports components written in C. Greengrass components can use this SDK as an alternative to the `aws-iot-device-sdk-cpp-v2` or other language-specific device SDKs.
+The `aws-greengrass-component-sdk` provides an API for making AWS IoT Greengrass IPC calls with a small footprint.
+It enables Greengrass components to interact with the Greengrass runtime (Greengrass Nucleus or Greeengrass Nucleus Lite) with less binary overhead and also supports components written in C. Greengrass components can use this SDK as an alternative to the `aws-iot-device-sdk-cpp-v2` or other language-specific device SDKs.

 ### ⚠️ Important Notice ⚠️